Sean-Bradley/First-Car-Shooter/README.md

 Server script uses Express and SocketIO on port 3000

-For more in depth information some deployment options, such as SSL, Domain name & Cloud hosting, visit [https://sbcode.net/threejs/nginx-host/](https://sbcode.net/threejs/nginx-host/)
+For more in depth information on some deployment options, such as SSL, Domain name & Cloud hosting, visit [https://sbcode.net/threejs/nginx-host/](https://sbcode.net/threejs/nginx-host/)